 Since that time, I have taken many steps to improve my situation.
 Having missed a lot of school, I was able to complete three school years in one year.
 This made me feel stronger and more positive about my future.

 Loneliness is not necessarily being on your own, it’s the feeling that you are alone, even when there may be others around you.
-It’s an emotion, a feeling that you cannot help.
-A child can feel lonely, but does not necessarily understand why he or she feels this way.
+It’s an emotion that you cannot help.
+A child can feel lonely but does not necessarily understand why he or she feels this way.
 A child cannot yet take care of him or herself, and especially not when feeling lonely.

 Whether a child can talk about this depends on his or her surroundings.
 If somebody had taken the time to talk to me, it would have lessened my isolation.
-At the orphanage, my mentors should have taken the time to ask me if I wanted to join in with group activities, and then talk with me to ask me how I was feeling.
+At the orphanage, my mentors should have taken the time to ask me if I wanted to join in with group activities, and then talk with me to ask me how I was doing.
 Instead, they had very serious and professional conversations with me.
-During a game of soccer for example, they could have given me some attention and used this time to ask how I was doing.
-In a relaxed environment, it would have felt much easier to share feelings and emotions.
+During a game of soccer, for example, they could have given me some attention and used this time to ask how I was doing.
+In a relaxed environment, it would have felt much easier to share my emotions.

 I have also written a rap song about my difficult period, entitled ‘The road to success’.
 I have performed the song at several care institutions and organisations, and I am involved in a talent hunt for the youth organisation ‘CliC’, to find children like myself, in the hope of recording a CD with them, enabling them to share their stories too.

-Today, I have friends, and a girlfriend, and I am back in contact with my mother, brother, and sister.
-At this point I feel strong, and I no longer fear feeling lonely again.
+Today, I have friends and a girlfriend, and I am back in contact with my mother, brother, and sister.
+At this point, I feel strong, and I no longer fear to feel lonely again.
 That said, something can always happen, and one day I might find my strength tested again.

 Written by: Ties Gijzel